AckerlyXu/heima/articles/active-directory/active-directory-administer.md

 - The only user in the directory is the global administrator who will delete the directory.
 Any other users must be deleted before the directory can be deleted.
 If users are synchronized from on-premises, then sync will need to be turned off, and the users must be deleted in the cloud directory by using the Management Portal or the Azure module for Windows PowerShell.
 There is no requirement to delete groups or contacts, such as contacts added from the Office 365 Admin Center.
 - There can be no applications in the directory.
 Any applications must be deleted before the directory can be deleted.
 - There can be no subscriptions for any Microsoft Online Services such as Azure, Office 365, or Azure AD Premium associated with the directory.
 For example, if a default directory was created for you in Azure, you cannot delete this directory if your Azure subscription still relies on this directory for authentication.
 Similarly, you cannot delete a directory if another user has associated a subscription with it.
 To associate your subscription with a different directory, sign in to the Azure Management Portal and click **Settings** in the left navigation.
 Then on the bottom of the **Subscriptions** page, click **Edit Directory**.
-For more information about Azure subscriptions, see [How Azure subscriptions are associated with Azure AD](/documentation/articles/active-directory-how-subscriptions-associated-directory/).
+For more information about Azure subscriptions, see [How Azure subscriptions are associated with Azure AD](./active-directory-how-subscriptions-associated-directory.md).

-> [AZURE.NOTE]
+> [!NOTE]
 > If the user is signed in with a work or school account, the user must not be attempting to delete his or her home directory.
 For example, if the user is signed in as joe@contoso.partner.onmschina.cn, that user cannot delete the directory that has contoso.partner.onmschina.cn as its default domain.

 - No Multi-Factor Authentication providers can be linked to the directory.